 Malware or a virus can be a cause behind the CPU GPU Network Notification icon appearing on your screen again and again.
 You can easily solve this issue by blocking or deleting that malware.
 The Windows operating system has a built-in “Windows Defender” and “Antimalware Executable Service” to delete them.

-You can download and install well-known antivirus software from the internet to get rid of such malware.
+You can download and install well-known antivirus software from the internet to eliminate such malware.
 Even the trial version of some of this software will help you remove the viruses from your computer system.
 You might need to purchase an antivirus for continuous protection and more services.

-Just open the “Start Menu” in the bottom left corner and select “Settings” with the cog icon on them.
+Open the “Start Menu” in the bottom left corner and select “Settings” with the cog icon.
 A window will open where you need to open the “Update and Security” option.
 Select “Windows security” from the list on your left-hand side.
 Open the “Virus and Threat Protection” on the right UI.

 Another Window will pop up where you can select the option “manage Settings” under the title “Virus & Threat Protection Settings.”
 You need to switch on the “Real Time,” “Cloud-delivered,” and “Tamper” Protections here.
 We hope your notification problem will be permanently solved after this.